odoo/odoo-ls/server/error_code.md

 Unable to parse file.
 Ruff_python_parser was unable to parse the file content.
 See the error message to get the details from Ruff

+### OLS30002

+"Non-static method should have at least one parameter"

 ### OLS30101

 "This model is not in the dependencies of your module."